 - Don’t power up hills.
 Applying extra gas on snow-covered roads will make you lose traction and your wheels spin.

 - Always wear a seatbelt.
-In case of an accident, wearing your seatbelt can save your life.
+According to Sweet Lawyers Costa Mesa, in case of an accident, wearing your seatbelt can save your life.

 - Know what to do if you get stuck.